Looking for support for your finance function? Book a time with an expert.

 Direct labor

 Direct labor refers to wages, benefits, and payroll taxes for employees directly involved in manufacturing products or delivering services.
-This includes production line workers, assembly technicians, and quality control personnel who handle the product.

-In service businesses, direct labor might include billable consultant hours or technician time directly attributable to specific customer engagements.
+A small caveat, though, as in service businesses, direct labor might include billable consultant hours or technician time directly attributable to specific customer engagements.

 As automation increases across industries, many businesses see shifts from direct labor costs to overhead or capital expenditures.
-These transitions require careful accounting treatment to maintain accurate COGS calculations.
+COGS begins to take a back seat as manufacturing changes in form.

 Manufacturing overhead